-Sadly, that’s the PM tool situation for now (aside from all the new tools I’ve mentioned in a few previous posts).
+Sadly, that’s the PM tool situation for now (aside from a small number of bright spots, some I’ve mentioned in a few previousposts).
 I hope the situation will improve.

 But in the meantime, what do we?
 We take it up a level.
 We use tool-independent heuristics to help us be better product managers?
 Heuristics are:

 Flexible enough that they are applicable to most situations

 Dad’s Old Toolbox, from e.b. image, CC 2.0 licensed.

 Supporting these heuristics with tools – I can dream, right?

 These heuristics are great, but wouldn’t it be awesome if we actually had tool support for them?
 What if there were a product management tool that helped me work with my heuristics?
 What would that look like?